Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Cooler Assembly Relocation on 3rd Gen Tacoma

-As you may have seen before, the OEM cooler lines interfere with the vast majority of aftermarket bumpers.
-This one is no exception.
+As you may have seen before, the OEM cooler lines interfere with the vast majority of aftermarket bumpers, and this one is no exception.

-Start by unbolting the OEM cooler bolts that are located on the front frame rail.
+Start by unbolting the OEM cooler bolts on the front frame rail.

 Cooler Assembly Relocation on 3rd Gen Tacoma